 The Orlando Project differs from most of these initiatives in that we are structuring and electronically encoding scholarly work which is in the process of being written, rather than texts that are already written.

 Cambridge University Press is producing a series entitled Cambridge Library Collection, which makes non-fictional texts from the past available in electronic or print-on-demand format.
 Some texts by women are gathered in a particular section, others scattered throughout other sections.
 Here too Orlando provides links.

-The Women Writers Project at Brown University, Providence, RI, is developing an electronic textbase of women’s writing in English before 1830, currently available by subscription.
+The Women Writers Project, now at Northeastern University, is an electronic textbase of women’s writing in English before 1830, currently available by subscription.
 The difference between this project and Orlando is that they are editing women’s texts, while we are writing a history.
-Orlando will incorporate links to these texts from its passages of comment about them.
+Orlando incorporates links to many of these texts from its passages of comment about them.

 A Celebration of Women Writers provides a comprehensive listing of links to online information about women writers.
 It also develops online editions of works by women writers.

-The Emory Women Writers Resource Project is pedagogical tool designed to allow graduate and undergraduate students to edit texts by women writing in English from the seventeenth to the nineteenth century.
+The Emory Women Writers Resource Project is a collection of edited and unedited texts by women writing from the seventeenth century through the early twentieth century.

-The Perdita Project is producing a database guide to about 400 sixteenth- and seventeenth-century manuscript archives compiled by women in the British Isles.
+The Perdita Project produced a database guide to about 400 sixteenth- and seventeenth-century manuscript archives compiled by women in the British Isles.

-The Victorian Women Writers Project is producing SGML-encoded transcriptions of literary works by nineteenth-century British women writers.
-Orlando hopes to incorporate links to these texts.
+The Victorian Women Writers Project offers TEI-encoded transcriptions of literary works by nineteenth-century women writers, mostly British and primarily the lesser-known.

 The Oxford Text Archive, an archive of literary texts, is maintained by Oxford University Computing Services.

 The Margot Group at the University of Waterloo is producing texts from the French Middle Ages and Early Modern writers (particularly women), and Latin texts much used by such writers.

 The Contemporary Women’s Writing Network (CWWN) is an online forum that promotes research and exchange of ideas among those interested in contemporary women’s writing.

-Middlebrow: An Interdisciplinary Transatlantic Research Network, an “AHRC-funded project that provides a focus for research on th loaded and disreputable term ‘middlebrow’ and the areas of cultural production it purports to represent.
+Middlebrow: An Interdisciplinary Transatlantic Research Network, an “AHRC-funded project that provides a focus for research on the loaded and disreputable term ‘middlebrow’ and the areas of cultural production it purports to represent.
 The network is both transatlantic and interdisciplinary.”